 While ransomware prevent you from accessing Windows, encrypt your data demanding money in exchange for decryption, and stop some applications from running, other computer viruses may modify or destroy your data behind your back, without obvious signs or any warning.
 Check out our Top 10 Computer Virus Symptoms Checklist.

-The 2 most important things you must do to guard your data is to make sure it is protected, and in case where it may not be, that your data may be restored.
+The 2 most important things you must do to guard your data is to make sure it is protected, and in a case where it may not be, that your data may be restored.
 So make sure you: